Change

 Approach

-The IHI Group believes that the initial plan has a substantial impact on the subsequent results of both large-scale projects and investments, and therefore manages risk through established screening processes and systems before accepting orders and pursuing investments.
-In particular, the impact of the initial plan is particularly significant in the case of projects including new elements or elements that have not been implemented for a long time, and under management these impacts are taken into consideration.
+The IHI Group believes that initial planning is important to the success of both large-scale projects and investments that could significantly impact business management.
+Therefore, the Group manages risk through established screening processes and systems before accepting orders and pursuing investments.
+In particular, the impact of the initial plan is particularly significant in the case of projects including new elements or elements that have not been implemented for a long time, and the Group manages these aspects with careful consideration.

 Governance

-After ordering and investment is underway, we monitor the progress to ensure things are going according to the initial plan, if there are any new incidents, or that risks are handled appropriately in cooperation with the corporate review department and the department in charge of risk management of each business area.
+After ordering and investment is underway, we monitor the progress to ensure things are going according to the initial plan, if new issues or risks are handled appropriately in cooperation with the corporate review department and the department in charge of risk management of each business area.
 Post-order and post-investment monitoring results are regularly reported to the Management Committee and Board of Directors.

 Project Risk Management System